SQuASH-bench/SQuASH/surrogate_models/README.md

 - 📁 **Paths and Storage**
   Set locations for saving models, logs, and generated data.

-> 💡 Tip: Default configurations are automatically loaded, but you can override them by editing the relevant `.json` or `.py` files in `config/`.

 ### Dataset Creation and Conversion
-- Use utilities in the `util` directory to convert quantum circuits (in QASM 3.0 format) to PyTorch Geometric Data objects.
+- Use utilities in the `../util` directory to convert quantum circuits (in QASM 3.0 format) to PyTorch Geometric Data objects.
 - Example:
   ```python
   from config import QCConfig